ufo2mstar/game_of_life/README.md

 # Conway's game_of_life
 This is [Conway's Game]
-And my coding of the same
+And my coding of the same;
 Some may say its _lame_..
 But I have no *Shame*!!